abhinavdabral/textgen-chat-ui/README.md

 # Contributing

 - Pull requests, suggestions and issues are welcomed
-- Idea is to keep this as bare-minimum so anything that adds value in a "barebones" project is welcomed.
+- Idea is to keep this as bare-minimum as possible.
+So anything that adds value for that limited scope is welcomed.